msarson/Clarion-Extension/README.md

-# clarionextensions README
+# clarion-extensions README

-This is the README for extension "clarionextensions".
+This is the README for the extension "clarion-extension".

-# Discussion available on ClarionHub!

-Read the announcment and join the discussion at [ClarionHub](http://clarionhub.com/t/clarion-syntax-highlighting-support-in-vscode/480)

 ## Features

-This extension is desigend to be used as an addition to the fushnisoft.clarion extension.
+This extension is desigend to be used as an addition to the [fushnisoft.clarion](https://marketplace.visualstudio.com/items?itemName=Fushnisoft.Clarion) extension.

 The extension currently provide various snippets to be used when coding.